DanHUMassMed/sumtube/README.md

-# Overview of LexPodcastSummary: Automated Podcast Summarization Using Ollama
+# Overview of PodcastSummary: Automated Podcast Summarization Using Ollama

-The `LexPodcastSummary` class represents a powerful tool for automatically generating structured summaries of Lex Fridman podcasts using local LLM inference via Ollama.
+The `PodcastSummary` class represents a powerful tool for automatically generating structured summaries of podcasts using local LLM inference via Ollama.
 This text breaks down the architecture and workflow of this AI-powered summarization pipeline.

 ## Core Architecture